 Weight: 10.5kg | Travel (F/R): 100/100-70mm | Remote lockout: Both | Wheels: Syncros Silverton Carbon | Group: SRAM X01 Eagle

-When it comes to FS race bike benchmarks, Scott’s Spark family has always been the measuring stick with more World Championship rankings, Olympic gold medals and World Cup overall wins on its mantlepiece than any other machine.
+When it comes to race full-suspension mountain bike benchmarks, Scott’s Spark family has always been the measuring stick with more World Championship rankings, Olympic gold medals and World Cup overall wins on its mantlepiece than any other machine.
 Even though it’s a relatively old design it’s still unmatched in terms of several key aspects for racers and high-velocity trail racers everywhere.

 At 1790g with shock, the frame is still the lightest mass-production, full-suspension frame available and even the affordable alloy Sparks are lighter than a lot of brands’ carbon bikes.
-While Sparks have always had a unique multi-mode (open-traction - 70mm of firmer travel - locked) functionality, the current bikes are the first with a really sorted open-mode for flat out technical terrain speed.
+While Scotts Spark has always had a unique multi-mode (open-traction - 70mm of firmer travel - locked) functionality, the current bikes are the first with a really sorted open-mode for flat out technical terrain speed.
 The neat TwinLoc lever simultaneously stiffens and locks the fork to match so you’re not fighting with twin remotes or mismatched feel from either end.